papyMonitor/papyMonitor-doc/docs/configLuafile.md

 `Key = Value,` (may have spaces around the `=`)

-(notice to comma at the end of the line, this one is optional if the parameter is the last one)
+(notice the comma at the end of the line, this one is optional if the parameter is the last one)

 Depending of the Key, the Value can be a string, a boolean (`true` or `false`), a Lua function (see further), a Lua table (again something surrounded by `{ }`) or a simple numerical value.